dalikewara/dalikewara.github.io/docs/docs/umar/getting-started.md

+---
+title: 🏃‍♂️ Getting Started
+description: This page shows the steps to get started before using Umar
+keywords: umar, linux, installation
+---

 # 🏃‍♂️ Getting Started

 Before using Umar, please check your OS first.
 Umar was created for Linux systems, especially Arch Linux.